NestsInsects/Nests-Insects/README.md

 ===============
 X:https://x.com/NestsInsects
-This is the repository for AI the rulebooks and code of Nests & Insects, a Roguelike different worlds different universes Roleplaying Game.
+This is the repository for AI the rulebooks and code of Nests & Insects, a Roguelike different worlds different universes Roleplaying Game

 Nests & Insects is lovingly crafted by hand in a text-based format with custom layout code and glorious ASCII.